MosesTheRedSea/autonomous-acoustic-data-collector/README.md

-#  ROS2 Robot Audition Suite
+#  Acoustic Robotic Data System

 > Developed at the **Institute of Science Tokyo**, Japan

 A research-oriented ROS2 framework for autonomous acoustic and spatial data collection using mobile robots.